 - oatmeal chocolate chip peanut butter bars

 - 1 teaspoon baking soda

 - ½ teaspoon salt

 - 1/2 cup (1 stick) butter softened

 - 1 teaspoon vanilla extract

 - 36 unwrapped Reese's miniature peanut butter cups

-Immedately after taking cookie cups out of the oven, place an unwrapped miniature Reese's peanut butter cup into the center of each one.
+- Immediately after taking cookie cups out of the oven, gently press an unwrapped miniature Reese's peanut butter cup into the center of each one.
 Let cool in the pan for 10-15 minutes and then transfer to a wire rack to cool completely.